 It is up to the governing body as a whole whether the Headteacher has voting rights.

 I joined Fitzjohn's as Clerk to the Governing Body in May 2013 having worked for Local and National Organisations for many years in the Governance field as a Chartered Secretary.
-I currently hold a number of positions as Clerk to Governing Body/Company Secretary to Academy Trusts/ Free School Trusts and enjoy working with all the different schools across all phases.
-Each school is very different but some of the practice at Fitzjohn's is outstanding as evidenced in the last Ofsted report
+Over the past 8 years I have worked in a number of positions as Clerk to Governing Body/Company Secretary to Academy Trusts/ Free School Trusts and have enjoyed working with all the different schools across all phases.
+Each school is very different but I can say that Fitzjohn’s is the nicest and most welcoming school I have worked in.
+Not only that but their governance practice is also outstanding as evidenced in the last Ofsted report, a Governing Body who is supportive but also prepared to challenge the Headteacher and his excellent staff team to ensure the best outcomes for the school

-I am also a specialist youth magistrate and currently sit on two children services board .You could say the courtroom and the classroom are important places for me.
+I am also a specialist youth magistrate and sit on two children services boards as well as the Advisory Committee responsible for recruiting magistrates across all of London .You could say the courtroom and the classroom are important places for me.

-It is my responsibility to make the governing body aware of how we maintain and develop our inclusive practices, through development sessions, meeting with the SEN governor and information in the head’s report.
+It is my responsibility to make the governing body aware of how we maintain and develop our inclusive practices, through development sessions, meeting with the SEN Governor and information in the head’s half termly report to the Governing Body.

 It is a pleasure to be on the governing body, particularly now that we have developed a more streamlined structure to meetings, that allows us more time to focus on our main purpose – helping the school to move forward and improve so that it is a place where ‘everyone can succeed.’